Wholesale VoIP call routing — CLI, NCLI & carrier routing for high-volume traffic

 What goes wrong without managed routing

-Calls reach the wrong team.
-Poor international call quality.
-No backup route when one destination fails.
-Weak routing by country or department.
-No control over inbound flow.
+Calls terminate on poor routes.
+Low answer rates on international destinations.
+No backup path when a destination degrades.
+Wrong CLI/NCLI choice for the traffic type.
 DID numbers without clear destination logic.
 SIP trunks not matched to call flows.
 No one to call when routing needs to change.

 What VoipTower does instead

-Designs routing logic around your business model.
+Designs the routing layer around your traffic.
 Connects DID numbers, SIP trunks, PBX, CRM, and call center systems into one clear setup.
 CLI / NCLI / TDM selected per destination.
 Failover paths configured.
 Changes after launch — included with traffic, no per-hour billing.

 What is VoIP call routing?

-Call routing is the process of deciding where a call should go when it enters or leaves your business phone system.
+Call routing is the process of deciding which path a call takes when it enters or leaves your voice setup.
 For inbound — which team, queue, or destination receives the call.
-For outbound — which voice route is used to reach the destination.
+For outbound — which voice route terminates the traffic.

-Routing rules can use DID number, country, city, caller location, department, team, language, business hours, campaign, agent group, failover rules, call cost, or call quality.
-VoipTower builds routing logic to fit your business — not a fixed template.
+Routing rules can use DID number, destination country, caller location, department, team, language, business hours, campaign, agent group, failover rules, call cost, or call quality.
+VoipTower builds the routing layer to fit your traffic — not a fixed template.

 CLI routing

 Preserves the original caller ID.
-Used for compliant B2B operations where caller identification matters.
+Used for compliant B2B operations where caller identification matters and answer rates depend on a clean ID.
 VoipTower routes CLI only for numbers purchased through VoipTower or ported with verified ownership.

 NCLI routing

 Does not preserve caller ID.
-Used for specific high-volume scenarios where CLI is not required.
-Lower cost in some destinations.
+Used for high-volume bulk scenarios where CLI is not required.
+Lower cost on some destinations.

 TDM routing